ejricha/presentations/cmake/generators.md

 ## Multi-configuration

-* These generators do *not* require a different build directory for each build type.
+* These generators do *not* require a different build directory for each build type
-* It doesn't really make sense to have a `build_MSVC_Debug` directory, because every build directory for MSVC is capable of switching build types.
+* It doesn't really make sense to have a `build_MSVC_Debug` directory, because every build directory for MSVC is capable of switching build types

 *(The way it does this is to have a subdirectory for each build type that is used)*

 ### A brief word about build locations

-* Back in the days of `make` and `autotools`, applications and binaries were often mixed in with source code.
+* Back in the days of `make` and `autotools`, applications and binaries were often mixed in with source code
-* This is referred to as an "**in-source**" build.
+* This is referred to as an "**in-source**" build
 * This required keeping a close eye on `.gitignore` files, and excluding things that were not really source code

-CMake is a little different, as the most common method is using an "**out-of-source**" build directory.
+CMake is a little different, as the most common method is using an "**out-of-source**" build directory

 The normal use case looks something like this:
 ```shell